-If you’re planning to visit another European country, then it’s advisable that you apply for an EHIC.
+If you’re planning to visit another European country, then it’s advisable that you apply for an EHIC, sometimes known as an E111 card.
 However, it should be remembered that this card is no substitute for good travel insurance.
 Although you’ll have access to medical treatment in an emergency, it doesn’t cover all associated costs.
 For example, if you needed to be repatriated to the UK in an air ambulance, without travel insurance, you’d have to pay for it yourself.
 It is also a medical card and doesn’t cover you for any loss, theft, or damage to personal possessions.

 Each member of the family should have their own EHIC.
 In case of minors, the parents apply on their behalf and then cards are issued for each family member.
 You should make sure that you always carry the card with you or you could be refused medical treatment and/or be expected to pay.